MetaMask/contract-metadata/README.md

 ## Usage

-You can install from npm with `npm install ethereum-contract-icons` and use it in your code like this:
+You can install from npm with `npm install eth-contract-metadata` and use it in your code like this:

 ```javascript
 const iconMap = require('ethereum-contract-icons')